PoinT GOResearch

 Tracking Agility Development

-Track CMJ height alongside agility times: a player showing declining CMJ scores is likely accumulating fatigue that will also impair agility.
-This integrated monitoring approach helps coaches identify when to reduce agility training load versus push for further adaptation. 이와 관련하여 Soccer Sprint Speed Training: Get Faster on the Pitch도 함께 읽어보시면 더 많은 도움이 됩니다.
+PoinT GO's CMJ monitoring complements agility tracking by measuring the neuromuscular qualities — explosive power and reactive strength — that underpin direction-change ability.
+Monitor CMJ height weekly alongside agility test times: a player whose CMJ scores are declining is accumulating fatigue that will also impair direction-change performance, even if they are still completing timed tests within normal range.
+This integrated monitoring approach helps coaches identify when to reduce agility training load versus push for further adaptation.

 Frequently Asked Questions

-Pre-season: 3–4 dedicated agility sessions per week is appropriate.
+Pre-season: 3–4 dedicated agility sessions per week is appropriate during the first 6 weeks when on-field intensity is still building.
 In-season: 1–2 sessions per week, positioned at least 72 hours from match day.
-Match play itself provides significant agility stimulus and should be counted in the overall training load.
+Match play itself provides a meaningful reactive agility stimulus and should be counted in the overall agility training load — avoid stacking dedicated reactive sessions the day before or after matches.

-"Quickness" typically refers to first-step reaction speed and short linear acceleration.
-Agility involves multi-directional movement with direction changes, often in response to a stimulus.
-Both matter in soccer, but true agility—including the perceptual-reactive component—is the more soccer-specific quality to develop.
+Quickness typically refers to first-step reaction speed and short linear acceleration (0–5 meters).
+Agility involves multi-directional movement with direction changes, usually in response to a stimulus — an opponent's movement, a ball trajectory, or a tactical situation.
+Both matter in soccer, but reactive agility — including the perceptual-cognitive component — differentiates playing levels more than raw quickness speed, particularly in central midfield and defensive positions.

-Ladder drills improve foot coordination and rhythm, but their transfer to on-field agility is limited.
-True agility requires force-intensive direction changes and reactive decision-making—neither of which is present in ladder work.
-Use ladders as a warm-up tool, not as a primary agility training method.
+Ladder drills improve foot coordination and movement rhythm, which makes them useful as a warm-up and coordination tool.
+However, their transfer to match agility is limited.
+True agility improvement requires force-intensive direction changes (deceleration + re-acceleration) and reactive decision-making — neither of which ladder work provides at sufficient intensity.
+Use ladders at the start of sessions for neuromuscular activation, not as a primary agility training method.

-Pre-planned COD speed typically improves within 4–6 weeks of consistent training.
-Reactive agility improvements take longer—8–12 weeks—because perceptual-cognitive adaptations are slower.
-Significant position-specific agility gains are best viewed over an entire pre-season training block.
+Pre-planned COD speed typically improves within 4–6 weeks of consistent, well-structured training.
+Reactive agility improvements take longer — 8–12 weeks — because perceptual-cognitive adaptations (faster stimulus processing, improved decision speed) occur more slowly than motor pattern changes.
+Significant position-specific agility gains are best assessed across an entire pre-season training block rather than measured week-to-week.

 Measure performance with lab-grade accuracy